-These scammers contact you out of the blue by post, email, phone or face-to-face offering a visa in return for payments, personal details and identity documents.
-They may claim to know someone in the Australian High Commission, be a ‘registered agent\' or ‘Australian visa application service’.
+These scammers may contact you out of the blue by post, email, phone or face-to-face offering a visa in return for payments, personal details and identity documents.
+They may claim to know someone in the Australian High Commission, be a ‘registered agent' or ‘Australian visa application service’.

 Scammers may try to trick you into believing they are genuine by posing as staff from an Australian Government department, or by using websites which look like official Government sites.
 Illegal operators often give incorrect advice, steal your money, encourage you to lie on your application and do not deliver the services promised.

 - You get an offer out of the blue for a ‘guaranteed’ Australian visa.

 - The offer comes via email, post, over the phone, on a website or even face-to-face.

 - It claims to be a ‘once in a lifetime opportunity’, or your ‘only’ chance to travel or migrate to Australia.

 - You are asked to pay the scammer upfront to ‘register’ your interest in getting a visa.
 The scammer asks you to pay them directly rather than paying the government department and claims that only they can pay the department’s fees.